Carpenter Bee Removal and Prevention services.

-If Carpenter Bees are left untreated they can do a lot of damage to the wood structure of your home. be damaging especially to wood elements of your home.
-Carpenter Bees and unlike other types of bees like the honey bee and bumble bee, the carpenter bee is a solitary creature and prefers to be left alone rather than coexist in large colonies.
-They are called “carpenter bees” because of their tendency build their nest in some type of wood.
+If Carpenter Bees are left untreated they can do a lot of damage to the wood structure of your home.
+A Carpenter Bee is a solitary creature.
+They are called “carpenter bees” because of their tendency to build their nest in some type of wood.

-Its important to first Identify and make sure you dealing with a carpenter bee The Bumble bee is about the same size and is quite beneficial in pollinating our flowers and fruit trees if you are not sure upload a picture to a1beespecialists.com
+It’s important to first Identify and make sure you dealing with a carpenter bee.
+The Bumblebee is about the same size and is quite beneficial in pollinating our flowers and fruit trees.
+If you are not sure to upload a picture to a1beespecialists.com

 A1 Bee Specialists first suggest performing a detailed inspection of your property for areas where you suspect carpenter bee activity.
-Carpenter bees are most active in the spring and fall season and they can give off signs of their presence fairly easily with their conspicuous damage of drilling holes into wooden elements, usually around the exterior of the home.
-Keep an eye out for holes made in wood siding, railings, fencing and other wooden elements.
-Other signs include yellow fecal stains on wood and sawdust (frass)
+Carpenter bees are most active in the spring and fall season.
+Keep an eye out for holes made in wood siding, railings, fencing and yellow fecal stains on wood and sawdust (frass).

-Too Control Carpenter Bees its best to use a residual dust and dust all the new openings.
-Once the galleries have been treated, use wood putty to seal up the holes to prevent reinfestation.
-There is a possibility that you can be stung by carpenter bees during treatment so we recommend exercising the proper precautions to ensure the highest amount of safety.
-This includes wearing long sleeve clothing, gloves, goggles and other protective equipment like bee suits.
+Residual dust or liquid can be used to control Carpenter Bees.
+Once the galleries have been treated, use wood putty to prevent reinfestation.
+You can be stung by carpenter bees during treatment so use proper precautions to ensure your safety.
+This includes wearing long sleeve clothing, gloves, goggles and other protective equipment like a bee veil.

 Trust A1 Bee Specialists